somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Postscript

 No matter how much is tried, there is a particular Language being used to represent these ideas which limits the scope of what is to be said.
 This implies that no justice can be done to create a theory or a "Universal Language" covering all Languages (or what is more popularly called "the theory of everything").
-Simply introducing an object of rigidity higher than the upper bound found in the particular Language will give us a counterexample to claims of a "Universal Language" that covers everything.
-A trivial example to refute any such claims is the Empty Language.
+Simply introducing an object of rigidity outside the bounds found in the particular Language will give us a counterexample to claims of a "Universal Language" that covers everything.
+A trivial example to refute any such claims is the Empty Language which can only be obtained in a limiting case.
 It is up to the observer to take their time to evaporate or condense the ideas represented here to their own liking.